UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 ![topology with a node template selected and open properties sidebar on the right](./images/topology-node-selected.png)

+Next we will connect the nodes with *Relationship Templates* to define the dependencies and deployment order of the nodes.

 Connect all node templates in the topology with "HostedOn" relationship templates.
 Start with the QHAnaUI_w1-wip1 node template that is "HostedOn" the NGINX_latest-w1 node template that is "HostedOn" the DockerContainer_w1 node template that is "HostedOn" the DockerEngine_w1 node template.
+The different *relationship types* are explained in the glossary.

 ![topology with connected node templates](./images/topology-nodes-with-relationships.png)